Timeline

 My Role

-Solo student mobile app project for Academy Jungle UX/UI designer bootcamp
+Mobile app project at Academy Jungle UX/UI designer bootcamp

 OVERVIEW